Skip to content

 This disastrous boondoggle throws good money after bad.
 Reliance on animal models is diverting funds from more promising areas of research and delaying the development of effective drugs and treatments.

 The majority of Americans oppose animal experiments.
 A 2018 Pew Research Center poll found that most Americans (52%) oppose the use of animals in experimentation.
 People who continue to support it—who are in the minority—assume that the harm to animals is outweighed by the benefits to humans.
-But now we know that animal experiments don’t actually help humans.
+But now we know that experiments on animals don’t actually help humans.

-What’s the Research Modernization Deal About?
+What’s Research Modernization NOW About?

 • Eliminating the use of animals immediately in areas where they have already shown to be poor surrogates for humans